- Demand Planning

 To solve this data issue, they partnered with Cogsy.
 Cogsy helped Caraway monitor and accurately forecast its inventory and communicate with customers about when to expect products to ship.
 With this information, the cookware brand achieved realistic expectations around delivery dates, encouraging customers to purchase out-of-stock products and fueling future growth.

-During peaks in seasonality, this tool continues to prove invaluable, allowing Caraway to reduce missed opportunities based on seasonal spikes.
+During peak seasons, this tool continues to prove invaluable, allowing Caraway to reduce missed opportunities based on seasonal spikes.

 Seasonal demand forecasting FAQs

 Seasonal demand forecasting is unsurprisingly complex, leading to more questions than answers for many ecommerce businesses.
-Check out the following frequently asked questions around seasonal demand forecasting to learn more.
+Check out the following frequently asked questions about seasonal demand forecasting to learn more.

 Which method of demand forecasting is more suitable for seasonal products?